 RNC chair knocks Biden over 'laughable' claim Trump responsible for coronavirus school closures

-Ronna McDaniel tells Fox News her son 'is taking virtual ceramics for two hours -- it's ridiculous'
+Ronna McDaniel tells Fox News her son 'is taking virtual ceramics for two hours -- it's absolutely ridiculous'

 Joe Biden's claim that President Trump's response to coronavirus is why many public schools across the country remain closed for in-person instruction is "laughable," Republican National Committee Chairwoman Ronna McDaniel told "Bill Hemmer Reports" Wednesday.